 In 2019, Rose Community Foundation prioritized making its Community Action work more open, responsive and broad in its reach.
 Staff from across the Foundation’s departments informed and led an open RFP grantmaking process.
 The Foundation made small, responsive grants to support ongoing community events aligned with the Community Action Fund’s goals.
 Perhaps most valuably, the Community Action work led to the development of relationships with new communities and new voices that will inform and guide our ongoing work.

 After three full years of grantmaking to nonprofits on the front lines of this critical work, the Foundation has now granted $2,339,890 through the Community Action Fund.
-Though we are not accepting new applications for grants during the first two quarters of 2020, the Foundation remains steadfast in its commitment to the numerous local nonprofit organizations serving and standing up for immigrants, refugees and communities experiencing hate and discrimination.
+The Foundation remains steadfast in its commitment to the numerous local nonprofit organizations serving and standing up for immigrants, refugees and communities experiencing hate and discrimination.
+The Community Action Fund has been relaunched in 2020 to support local nonprofits advancing racial justice.
+Click here to learn more.